 The tool works by placing low-cost sensors developed by IBMers into the soil to record moisture and temperature levels, which are then uploaded to the IBM Cloud.

-The Liquid Prep app will combine weather forecast data from the IBM Environmental Intelligence Suite, crop-specific information from the Soil & Water Assessment Tool (SWAT) (which is co-managed by Texas A&M AgriLife and the United States Department of Agriculture), and real-time soil moisture data from the new sensors.
+The Liquid Prep app will combine weather forecast data from the IBM Environmental Intelligence Suite, and real-time soil moisture data from the new sensors.
 The app will analyze the combined data using artificial intelligence to provide farmers with recommendations on when and how much to water via a smartphone app.

 “Different soil has different water retention capacity, crop information and crop demands that differ during the season,” said Gurjinder Baath, Assistant Professor at Texas A&M AgriLife Research.
 “We are trying to integrate all these important pieces of information together in this app so a more effective, reliable decision for irrigation can be generated.”